M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Discussion

-\subsection{Perspectives from Theoretical Models}
+\subsection{Perspectives from theoretical models}

-Simulations of emission-line ratio mapping from \cite{Pellegrini2012}, combining the photoionisation code {\sc CLOUDY} \citep[version c08.00;][]{Ferland1998} and the 2-D surface-brightness simulator {\sc SurfBright}, demonstrate that ionisation stratification within a nebula strongly depends on optical depth, allowing one to differentiate optically thick (ionisation-bounded) and optically thin (density-bounded) nebulae.
-Their low-optical-depth models do not show a low-ionisation transition layer, i.e., they lack clear ionisation fronts, as exemplified by ID\,106 in our sample (Fig. \ref{fig:ion_fronts_zoom}).
-In contrast, the low-ionisation envelopes of optically thick nebulae resemble classical, spherical Str\"omgren spheres (e.g., ID\,42 or 99, Figs. \ref{fig:ion_fronts_zoom} and \ref{fig:oiii_bubbles}), that is, ionisation-bounded \hii\ regions, in agreement with the scenario described in the previous section (Sect. \ref{sec:oiii_bubbles}).
+Simulations of emission-line ratio mapping from \cite{Pellegrini2012}, combining the photoionisation code {\sc CLOUDY} \citep[version c08.00;][]{Ferland1998} and the 2D surface-brightness simulator {\sc SurfBright}, demonstrate that ionisation stratification within a nebula strongly depends on optical depth, allowing one to differentiate nebulae that are fully ionised (i.e. optically thick, ionisation-bounded) from those leaking ionising photons (i.e, optically thin, density-bounded) nebulae.
+Their low-optical-depth models do not show a low-ionisation transition layer, i.e. they lack clear ionisation fronts, as exemplified by ID\,120 in our sample (Fig. \ref{fig:ion_fronts_zoom}).
+In contrast, the low-ionisation envelopes of optically thick nebulae resemble classical, spherical Str\"omgren spheres (e.g. ID\,46 or 113, Figs. \ref{fig:ion_fronts_zoom} and \ref{fig:oiii_bubbles}), that is, ionisation-bounded \hii\ regions, in agreement with the scenario described in the previous section (Sect. \ref{sec:oiii_bubbles}).

 Comparing photo-ionisation models of ionisation-bounded versus density-bounded \hii\ regions, \cite{Plat2019} carried out a thorough study of the impact of escape fraction of Lyman-continuum (LyC) photons on observed emission-line ratios.
 In general, increasing the leakage of ionising photons progressively removes the lower-ionisation layers of the \hii\ region, increasing the ratios of high-to-low ionisation collisionally excited lines.
-However, several works \citep{Jaskot2013, Nakajima2014, Stasinska2015, Plat2019} highlight the observational challenge of tracing LyC photons leakage due to the competing effects and degeneracies of the ionising photon escape fraction with other physical parameters of the emitting nebulae, like the ionisation parameter, gas density, metallicity, age of the stellar populations and the presence of multiple ionising stars.
+However, several works \citep{Jaskot2013, Nakajima2014, Stasinska2015, Plat2019} highlight the observational challenge of tracing LyC photons leakage due to the competing effects and degeneracies of the ionising photon escape fraction with other physical parameters of the emitting nebulae, such as the ionisation parameter, gas density, metallicity, age of the stellar populations and the presence of multiple ionising stars.
 Therefore, we refrain from attempting the estimation of the LyC photon escape fraction from the observed line ratios.